Wind power in Utah

 Wind power in Utah is in the early stages of development.
 As of 2016 the state had 391 MW of wind generation capacity, responsible for 2.6% of in-state electricity generation.
 Wind thus plays a small role in the state's renewable portfolio standard goals.

 A 2009 Utah Renewable Energy Zone Taskforce estimated that the state could produce over 9,000 megawatts of wind power.
 As about 80% of Utah's population is concentrated along the foot of the Wasatch Front mountain range, reliable and predictable canyon winds offer opportunities for wind power generation and efficient wind energy distribution without long-distance transmission.

 Utah Power, now PacifiCorp, launched the Blue Sky Program in 2000 to encourage users to purchase imported wind power, with the option of purchasing 100-kilowatt hour (kWh) "blocks" of renewable energy for a monthly fee through their electricity bills.
 In 2003, radio station KZMU in southeast Utah began operating solely on wind power.
 Kinkos also participates.

-PacifiCorp, the major provider in Utah, imports much of its renewable energy into the state and does not intend to build instate facilities before at least 2024.
+PacifiCorp, the major provider in Utah, imports much of its renewable energy into the state, and did not intend to build instate facilities before at least 2024.